University of Kansas and UBRI

 ITTC Faculty: Drew Davidson

-ITTC Students: Benjamin Wyss
+ITTC Students: Elizabeth Wyss

 This project creates a distributed password hardening system on the blockchain.
 Our system, called Parsae, uses strong cryptographic primitives to advance the state of the art in pseudorandom function services, which limit the effectiveness of password guessing attacks, especially when a password database is breached or stolen.
 In the Parsae scheme, password attempts are required to interact with an online pseudorandom function (PRF) service in order to use a password.
 While past PRFs have exposed a vector for denial of service by shutting down the PRF service, Parsae uses the blockchain to ensure redundancy and force an adversary to scale an attack against an entire Hyperledger Fabric deployment instead of a single server.
 Furthermore, Parsae offers strong auditing capabilities, meaning that the Parsae service can be run in a semi-untrusted 3rd-party service.